Karakurt-class corvette: Design

 Project 22800 derives from Project 12300 Skorpion, a proposed 1990s Almaz design for a 500-ton displacement missile boat, and was also heavily influenced by Project 21631, the Buyan-M corvettes.
 Ships of the class have a stealth shaped superstructure with an integrated mast carrying four phased array radar panels.
 The primary armament consists of Kalibr cruise missiles or P-800 Oniks supersonic anti-ship missiles carried in eight UKSK VLS cells in the rear part of the superstructure, behind the bridge.
 The corvettes built for the Russian Navy will be equipped with a 76.2 mm AK-176MA automatic dual-purpose gun, a modernized version of the AK-176.
 However, at least on the first ship, the 100 mm A-190 was installed.
 A proposed export version may carry the Italian OTO Melara 76 mm gun.
-For anti-missile defense, the first two ships will only carry a pair of AK-630M gun-based CIWS.
+For anti-missile defense, the first two ships carry a pair of AK-630M gun-based CIWS and were upgraded with the Tor-M2KM which is a modular variant of the Tor missile system.

 Starting from the third ship, they will be equipped with Pantsir-M, a navalized version of the Pantsir surface-to-air missile system.
 The third vessel of the class, Odintsovo, entered service in the Baltic Fleet with the Pantsir-M system in November 2020.
 The project 22800 is not designed for anti-submarine warfare.